 - Flying wings (transparent and veined; technically the second pair) are either short or long, sometimes varying within a species (thus certain species can have both “short-winged” and “long-winged” forms); sometimes wings are completely absent.

 - In the hind legs, the joint connecting the thigh-like femur segments to the shin-like tibia segments looks like a pulley.
-The front part of the hind femurs is large and heavy-looking.
+The front part of each hind femur is large and heavy-looking.

 - In many species, the males and females look quite different, with different color patterns, different abdomen shapes and sizes, and/or the females typically larger.